sciencecolors/smoothmd/README.md

 ### Performance Tips

-1. **Backbone Selection**: For proteins, filtering backbone atoms except for prolines in cartesian coordinates (`"backbone and not resname PRO"`) provides better results.
+1. **Backbone Selection**: For proteins, filtering backbone atoms in cartesian coordinates (`"backbone"` MDAnalysis selection) provides better results.
 2. **Filter Window**: Value for `period` should be the period of the movements to be filtered in frames.
 3. **Frame Skipping**: Use `skip_frames > 1` to reduce output trajectory size while maintaining smoothing quality.
 4. **Memory Usage**: The algorithms use a streaming approach, so no additional memory is needed to store trajectories besides the one already allocated bu the `MDAnalysis.Universe`.